Underwood-Inc/idling.app__UI/MASSIVE_SEED_README.md

 # Standard run (1M records)
 node seed-db.js

-# For testing with smaller dataset, modify constants:
+# For testing with smaller dataset
+node test-seed.js

+# For manual configuration, modify constants in seed-db.js:
 # SEED_USERS_COUNT = 100
 # SEED_POSTS_COUNT = 1000
 # SEED_REPLIES_COUNT = 4000
 ```

+The scripts automatically detect the environment and use the appropriate database connection settings from your `.env` file.

 ## Data Quality